newsnowlabs/runcvm/README.md

 #### `runcvm-runtime` - `exec` command

-The RUNCVM runtime `exec` process:
+The RunCVM runtime `exec` process:

 - Modifies the `process.json` file to:
    - Retrieve the intended `<uid>` and `<gid>` and `<cwd>` for the command, and resets both the `<uid>` and `<gid>` to `0` and the `<cwd>` to `/`.